Why Canadian Law Should be on the Side of the Wet’suwet’en in the Pipeline Confrontation

 Under Canadian law, the exclusive occupation of Indigenous lands is both a requirement to prove Aboriginal title and a right that flows from Aboriginal title.

-The Gidmet’en Checkpoint was an indicator of Wet’suwet’en Aboriginal title and an expression of that title.
+The Gidimt’en Checkpoint was an indicator of Wet’suwet’en Aboriginal title and an expression of that title.

 The sight of heavily-armed RCMP officers scaling the checkpoint and forcibly subduing Indigenous people shakes and threatens constitutional legal principles painstakingly developed through a series of Supreme Court of Canada decisions including Calder (1973), Delgamuukw (1997), Marshall/Bernard (2005) and Tsilhqot’in (2014).

 Is it any wonder that the international media sees these disturbing images and concludes that Canada, a country that preaches the rule of law to others all around the world, appears incapable of upholding its own laws in respect of Indigenous Peoples?